List of historical tropical cyclone names: Names used between July 2000 and June 2014

-Names used between July 2015 and March 2023
+Names used between July 2015 and April 2025

 South Atlantic

 During March 2004, a tropical cyclone developed within the Southern Atlantic, about 1010 km to the east-southeast of Florianópolis in southern Brazil.
 As the system was threatening the Brazilian state of Santa Catarina, a newspaper used the headline "Furacão Catarina," which was presumed to mean "furacão (hurricane) threatening (Santa) Catarina (the state)".
 However, when the international press started monitoring the system, it was assumed that "Furacão Catarina" meant "Hurricane Catarina" and that it had been formally named in the usual way.
-During March 12, 2010, Brazilian public and private weather services decided to name a tropical storm: Anita in order to avoid confusion in future references.
+On March 12, 2010, Brazilian public and private weather services decided to name a tropical storm "Anita" in order to avoid confusion in future references.
 A naming list was subsequently set up by the Brazilian Navy Hydrographic Center with various names taken from that list between 2011 and the present day.